nikhil-ravi/LeetScrape/README.md

 Detailed documentation available [here](https://leetscrape.chowkabhara.com/).

+There is also a related Next.js web app to serve the scraped questions and your answers at [leetcode-nextjs](https://github.com/nikhil-ravi/leetcode-nextjs).
+See the [demo](https://scuffedcode.chowkabhara.com/).

 ## Installation

 Start by installing the package from pip or conda:

 ```bash
 pip install leetscrape
 # or using conda: